-Waddell & Reed, Inc. Investment Philosophy
+Waddell & Reed Investment Philosophy

-Fees Under Waddell & Reed, Inc.
+Fees Under Waddell & Reed

 What to Watch Out For

-The firm entered into a consent order and paid a fine of $300,000 to resolve the matter.
+As a result of this situation, the firm entered into a consent order and paid a fine of $300,000 to resolve the matter.
 Waddell also agreed to repay some of the financial planning fees paid by clients of the advisor under investigation.

-Opening an Account With Waddell & Reed, Inc.
+Opening an Account With Waddell & Reed

 Tips for Investing